awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/organizations/latest/userguide/images/tutorialorgs.png)

 **[Step 1: Create your organization](#tutorial-orgs-step1)**
-In this step, you create an organization with your current AWS account as the master account\.
+In this step, you create an organization with your current AWS account as the management account \(formerly known as the "master account"\)\.
 You also invite one AWS account to join your organization, and you create a second account as a member account\.

 **[Step 2: Create the organizational units ](#tutorial-orgs-step2)**
 Next, you create two organizational units \(OUs\) in your new organization and place the member accounts in those OUs\.